 In our first year of this three-year programme, we have worked with fifty clients using butane gas and other volatile substances.
 We have also trained professionals and peer mentors across the region and are very grateful to our 36 Recovery Champions who provide a warm, judgement-free welcome into support services.

-Re-Solv are working in partnership with Stafford Borough Council and the Staffordshire Police & Crime Commissioner Proceeds of Crime Fund to run two local community-based prevention projects working with young people, community members, families and schools to build resilience within communities and enable young people to make healthy, positive life choices.
+Re-Solv are working in partnership with Stafford Borough Council to run a local community-based prevention project working with young people, community members, families and schools to build resilience within communities and enable young people to make healthy, positive life choices.

 Re-Solv is funded by the Scottish Government through Corra Foundation to continue delivering our core work nationally.